EU-U.S. trade agreement: History

 In August 2020, the EU and US agreed, for the first time in two decades, to reduce certain tariffs (on a most favoured nation basis, meaning the tariffs are dropped for all trading partners).
-But in 2025, US President Trump stated his intention to reduce the US trade deficit and achieve "energy dominance".
+But in 2025, US president Trump stated his intention to reduce the US trade deficit and achieve "energy dominance".
 He linked the two goals in April, calling on the European Union to buy $350 billion in American energy to eliminate its trade surplus with the United States.
 The EU faced a 20 percent tariff if it fails to reach a deal with Trump.

-On 27 July 2025, the United States and the European Union reached a political agreement on a trade agreement, announced by US President Trump and EU Commission President Von der Leyen at Turnberry, Scotland.
-After the agreement, French Prime Minister Francois Bayrou called it a "submission", while German Chancellor Friedrich Merz said the deal would significantly damage his country's finances.
+On 27 July 2025, the United States and the European Union reached a political agreement on a trade agreement, announced by US president Trump and EU Commission president Von der Leyen at Turnberry, Scotland.
+After the agreement, French Prime Minister François Bayrou called it a "submission", while German Chancellor Friedrich Merz said the deal would significantly damage his country's finances.

 On 28 August the Commission put forward regulations for the Parliament and Council to enact the EU's tariff reductions, a necessary step for the US to retroactively lower its tariffs on EU cars to 15% from 1 August.
 On 5 September, President Trump signed an executive order amending the reciprocal tariff program and expanding executive agencies' authority to implement the framework agreement and future final trade and security agreements.
+On 25 September, the US International Trade Administration and Office of the United States Trade Representative amended the Harmonized Tariff Schedule to implement the agreement, effective from 1 August or 1 September depending on the category.

+As a result of the Greenland crisis and Trump's threats of economic warfare against EU and NATO members in retaliation for their participation in the Operation Arctic Endurance NATO exercise in Greenland, EU leaders said the approval of the agreement cannot proceed.
+On 21 January 2026, the European Parliament has suspended the approval of a key US trade deal agreed in July in protest against Donald Trump's demand to take over Greenland.
+The suspension was announced in Strasbourg, France, on Wednesday, as the US president addressed the World Economic Forum in Davos.

+On 19 March 2026, the European Parliament's trade committee agreed to eliminate most tariffs on industrial and agricultural goods from the US, adopting two legislative proposals by 29 votes in favor, 9 against and 1 abstention, thus bringing the EU–US trade agreement closer to implementation.
+On 26 March, the European Parliament approved the agreement, which included a suspension clause, sunrise clause, and sunset clause, with 417 votes in favour, 154 against, and 71 abstentions.
+Trilogue meetings began on the week of 13 April.
+On 19 May, Parliament and Council reached an agreement.

+On 16 June 2026, Parliament approved the regulation by a vote of 440–151–50.
+On 25 June the regulation was signed by the Parliament president and Council president.